kondrash2206/Data_Modeling_with_Postgres/README.md

 * **etl.py** - ETL (Extract Transfer Load) Pipeline that fills the previously created tables with data from json files

 # Installations
-In order to run this project following python libraries are needed: psycopg2, pandas
+In order to run this project following python libraries are needed: psycopg2, pandas.
+To run it first start "create_tables.py", this creates defined database and tables.
+And then run "etl.py" that fills the tables with data.
+The source data in the form of json files has to be prepared (see **Description** part).

 ### Acknowledgements
 This project is a part of Udacity "Data Engineering" Nanodegree